smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/c2-ex-2ndandembellshapes.md

 **As you develop your rules for second-species counterpoint, look only at the *counterpoint (CP)* line; the *cantus firmus (CF)* was provided, so the counterpoint line was written by following the stylistic rules.**

 Generally, your rules should be divided into three categories:
+- Acceptable *harmonic intervals (intervals between lines)*
+    - Strong beats versus weak beats
+        - Are dissonances viable?
+If so, when?
+    - Starting and ending intervals
+    - Approaching the final pitch
+    - Approaching and leaving perfect intervals
+    - Number of times that an interval size can be used consecutively
+        - Differentiate between perfect and imperfect consonances
+- Acceptable *motion between lines*
+    - Acceptable types of motion
 - Constructing a *melodic line*
     - Length
     - Starting and ending pitches